mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ```

 !!! tip "Tip"
     Here, the user triggers LU factorization as the default method for solving the system of linear equations within each iteration of the Gauss-Newton method.
-However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`:
+However, the user also has the option to select alternative factorization methods such as `KLU`, `LDLt` or `QR`:
     ```julia ACSEObservabilityAnalysis
     analysis = gaussNewton(monitoring, LDLt)
     ```